We are proud of our FIVE STAR rating on Facebook. See all our Facebook Reviews. Like our Facebook Page to get news and updates in your feed.

 • Am I eligible for Beckhams Law?
 Employees of companies are eligible to apply for Beckhams Law subject to meeting the requirements.
 Unfortunately Self-Employed workers are not eligible.
 Read this guide for further information on Beckhams Law.

-Spain’s employment landscape is highly regulated, so working with an Employer of Record (EOR) ensures compliance.
+Spain’s employment landscape is highly regulated, so working with a Professional Employer Organisation (PEO) ensures compliance.
 Statutory notice periods, working hours, and other regulations apply.
-EORs handle compliance with local laws, onboarding, payroll, and benefits.
+PEO's handle compliance with local laws, onboarding, payroll, and benefits.

-Considering the complexities, some digital nomads have found an alternative solution to make their Spanish dreams come true by using an Employer of Record (EOR) service.
+Considering the complexities, some digital nomads have found an alternative solution to make their Spanish dreams come true by using a POE service provider.

 For completeness, it is possible for the foreign company to register with Spanish social security directly, and there are companies that help with that process.
 There are a number of pre-requisites that must be fulfilled.